Seteco/Somorrostro/statsd.md

 - **Sets**

-    The application sends `name:value|s`, where `value` is anything (number or text, leading and trailing spaces are removed), statsd reports the number of unique values sent.
+    The application sends `name:value|s`, where `value` is anything (**number or text**, leading and trailing spaces are removed), statsd reports the number of unique values sent and the number of times it was updated (events).

    Sampling rate is **not** supported for Sets. `value` is always considered text.